micheledinelli/Crohns-Sentiment-Analysis/README.md

 **Comments dataset**

 The comments dataset is larger than 100Mb, that's the github's size limit.
-You can find a small version of the dataset at `./comments_scraped/comments.csv`, anyway contact me for the full dataset or just run the script `./crohn_scraping_comments.ipynb`.
+You may contact me for the full dataset or just run the script `./crohn_scraping_comments.ipynb`.
 You'll wait a little bit...